RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/W7cAAAH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Locate the unzipped osTicket Installation folder on your desktop, enter the folder, and look for a file application called "PHPManagerForIIS" and install it.
 On the same folder locate windows installer package called "rewrite_amd64" and install it.
 Open up a new file explorer window and go to your windows C drive, then add a new folder and name it "PHP".
-Within the osTicket Installation Folder locate another folder called "php-7.3.8-nts-Win32-VC15-x85" and extract the files from this folder onto the folder named PHP that you created earlier.
+Within the osTicket Installation Folder locate another folder called "php-7.3.8-nts-Win32-VC15-x85" and extract the files from this folder onto another folder named PHP that you created earlier.
 To do so, right click on the folder, click extract all, then click browse and look for the PHP folder which is under the Windows C: drive and then click "Select folder" and then click extract.
 </p>
 <br />